-- In the cavity case, run emacs - Click Tools/Debugger (GDB) - Type icoFoam (appears at the bottom of emacs, as part of a GDB command) - Type b icoFoam.C:75, as before. - Click on GO The execution stops at line 75 in icoFoam.C, and emacs shows the output of icoFoam in the upper window, and the surrounding code in the lower window. - Click on Next Line to go to the next line in icoFoam.C, without entering any functions. - At the line with if (nonOrth == nNonOrthCorr), type in the upper window:
+- In the cavity case, run emacs

+- Click Tools/Debugger (GDB)

+- Type icoFoam (appears at the bottom of emacs, as part of a GDB command)

+- Type b icoFoam.C:75, as before.

+- Click on GO

+The execution stops at line 75 in icoFoam.C, and emacs shows the output of icoFoam in the upper window, and the surrounding code in the lower window.

+- Click Next Line until you are at the line with if (nonOrth == nNonOrthCorr).
+Type in the upper window:

+- p nonOrth

+- p nNonOrthCorr